Savings .com.au

 Time

-Refinancing an SMSF loan, since there’s a lot more legwork involved, can take anywhere from four to six weeks.
-You should consider whether the time, effort and resources it takes to refinance your SMSF loan outweighs the benefits you could reap.
+Refinancing an SMSF loan can take anywhere from a few weeks to a few months, depending on the lender and the complexity of the loan.
+You'll need to consider whether the time, effort and resources it takes to refinance your SMSF loan could outweigh the benefit it will bring.